Meg Onli: “Colored People Time: Mundane Futures, Quotidian Pasts, and Banal Presents” (2019)

 “Colored People Time: Mundane Futures, Quotidian Pasts, and Banal Presents” (2019) was a three-chapter series that explored the impact of colonialism and slavery on blackness in the past, present and the future.
 The series of exhibitions featured works by Martine Syms, Cameron Rowland, Carolyn Lazard, Sable Elyse Smith, Kevin Jerome Everson, Dave McKenzie, Aria Dean, Matthew Angelo Harrison, with historical texts from the Black Panther Party, Sutton E. Griggs, and the University of Pennsylvania Museum of Archaeology and Anthropology.

 “Colored People Time” (2019) was staged in three consecutive exhibitions.
 The first installment titled “Mundane Futures” featuring installations by Martine Syms whose work focused the subject of black futures as one inevitably tied the past of slavery and colonialism.
 In the second presentation, “Quotidian Pasts,” artist Matthew Angelo Harrison collaborated with both the University of Pennsylvania Museum of Archaeology and Anthropology and Monique Renee Scott, a specialist in the display of artifacts from the African diaspora, to stage an exhibition addressing the complexities of collecting and displaying objects acquired by way of colonialism.
 The final exhibition, “Banal Presents,” showcased the work of Sable Elyse Smith, Cameron Rowland, and Carolyn Lazard, interpreting how the ideas from the previous two installations exist within the present moment.
 A publication features written responses to the exhibition, along with a republishing of Syms’ Manifesto.

+Onli left her position at ICA Philadelphia in October 2021 to join Underground Museum in Los Angeles as director and curator.
+Onli served in that capacity until March 2022 when the museum closed.

+Whitney Museum of American Art

+Following Onli's departure from Underground Museum, it was announced that she would co-curate the 2024 Whitney Biennial with Chrissie Iles.
+In June 2023, Onli joined the Whitney as Curator-At-Large and it was announced she'd be a curator for the museum's forthcoming Roy Lichtenstein show in 2026.
+In November 2024, Onli was appointed as the Nancy and Fred Poses Curator where she will lead the painting and sculpture acquisition committee and contribute to curatorial projects.